Best times to see the Northern Lights in Finland

 2 minute read

-For practical tips about seeing the northern lights, read our article "How to see the northern lights."
+For more tips on seeing the aurora, read our article "How to see the northern lights."

 Northern Lights over an unfrozen lake in Nurmes, Finland.